apache/orc/site/specification/ORCv0.md

 of each value.
 The details of each type will be presented in the following subsections.

+Note that the order of the streams is **not fixed**.
+In the example of the integer column mentioned above, the order of the PRESENT stream and the DATA stream cannot be assumed.
+Instead, we need to determine the type of stream based on the Stream Kind, rather than relying on the order of the streams.

 ## Stripe Footer

 The stripe footer contains the encoding of each column and the